saram88/Protect/README.md

 - The product detail page provides additional information about the products
 - The user can choose the units of the product they wish to purchase
+- If an item is added for a certain duration of years, and the same item added for a different duration of years, they now appear as two separate cart items.
+For example, if you buy 1 item and choose 2 years, you can only add more products with 2 years of subscription.
+For example, if you want to add 1 item but change it to 3 years of subscription, you have to go back to the product page and add a new product with the number of selected years that you want and remove the first choice that you no longer want from the shopping cart.

 - Edit, Delete options are displayed on this page when the superuser/admin is logged in.

 ![](/media/readme/Product_detail.png)